RudreshVeerkhare/Rheidos/docs/houdini.md

 keeps compute state tied to a specific hip file and node path so that repeated cooks can re-use a world and maintain solver state when needed.
 This avoids accidental cross-node state sharing while preserving deterministic behavior per node.

+### Why cook and solver drivers are separate

+Cook is stateless and recalculates each time.
+Solver keeps state across frames and needs different control flow: setup once, step per frame, and deterministic skip behavior.

+### Why solver uses a step key and geometry snapshot

+Houdini can re-cook the same frame/substep multiple times.
+A stable step key prevents double-stepping, and the snapshot lets the driver re-emit the last result without re-running user code.

+### Why `out.P` exists alongside direct geometry writes

+Direct `ctx.write`/`ctx.set_P` keeps Houdini the source of truth.
+The `out.P` path is an optional bridge for users who prefer to push outputs into the compute registry.

 ### Why there is no hot reload